Single Cell Projects

 For best results, single cell RNAseq captures should be performed on freshly collected cells so it is important to schedule these experiments in advance.
 If you have not previously done any single cell experiments with us, please contact us to discuss your project.

-- If your cell preparation contains red blood cells, consider using a RBC lysis protocol.
-The 10x device will capture all types of cell that are loaded.
+• If your cell preparation contains red blood cells, consider using a RBC lysis protocol.
+The 10x device will capture all types of cells that are loaded.

-- Once we receive the samples, we will perform a count and check the viability if possible (for samples with at least 20000 cells).
+• Once we receive the samples, we will perform a count and check the viability if possible (for samples with at least 20000 cells).
 If the viability and count indicate a high likelihood of an unsuccessful capture, we will contact you to discuss options.
-Please make sure that you provide us with a contact number for you or your PI so that we can discuss any issues immediately.
+Please make sure that you provide us with a contact number so that we can discuss any issues immediately.